fnuanu1/CSE-110-W1/README.md

-My favorite coding language is C or C++ because I like the way it is convenient.
+My favorite coding language is C or C++ because I like the way it is convenient!